xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 #### Alternative operator syntax

-ArangoDB 2.3 allows to use the following alternative forms for the logical operators:
+AvocadoDB 2.3 allows to use the following alternative forms for the logical operators:
 - `AND`: logical and
 - `OR`: logical or